Go to page content

 Also known as red dates, jujube fruit has been shown to help improve insomnia and anemia,

-Jujube fruit, also known as red dates, is high in the antioxidant vitamins C and A, which boosts the immune system.
+Jujube fruit, also known as red dates, is high in the antioxidant vitamin C and vitamin A, which boosts the immune system.
 It provides a good source of iron and phosphorous and improves symptoms of anemia.
 It also maintains Heart health and helps improve insomnia as it calms the mind.

 “Jujube has a high fiber content and low-calorie count.
 A 100-gram serving of dried jujube has 6 grams of dietary fiber and 79 calories.
 This helps in satisfying your nutritional intake and makes you feel full for a longer time.
 This will help you prevent additional weight gain.
 However, individuals with diabetes should consume with caution as it contains higher levels of natural sugar,” stated Physician Lim.